dhammarstrom/RFS/README.md

 # RFS
 R for Scientific Visualization, Collaboration and Thinking.
 A course in development.
+Another change